 If you have questions or problems, please contact FreshmanHousing@sgu.edu

-Airport pick up and dormitory move-in will begin on Thursday, August 7 for the Grenada campuses and Friday, August 8, for the KBTGSP in Newcastle, UK.
+Airport pick up and dormitory move-in for the January 2015 class will begin on Thursday, January 8, for the Grenada campuses and Friday, January 9, for the KBTGSP in Newcastle, UK.

 *Lottery Procedures for Upper Class Students who wish to live on Campus: